 Artificial intelligence is no longer an alien concept for eCommerce owners or businesses.
 Today business decision making has become all about data and there is an ever-increasing demand for measurable metrics.
 Conversion rate, bounce rate, engagement rate, website traffic etc. are all extremely important factors for online marketers; and this is where AI tools can be of considerable help.
 They enable you to not only gather, but also investigate data in real-time and track the way customers interact with your brand.
 AI facilitates better efficiency and competence.
 With the help of AI enabled tools, eCommerce owners can almost read the customers’ minds which helps them to give their customers a memorable shopping experience.

 An important weapon for eCommerce businesses, and very much a part of AI, chatbots go a long way in enhancing customer experience.
 You can use chatbots to communicate with customers in real-time and resolve their issues on multiple platforms.
+As AI is not widely adopted today, adding this method in your killer marketing plan will surely help you gain a competitive advantage.

 - Scarcity Marketing